0

 Corporate Meetings

 Many local churches have one big church meeting each week.
 It happens on Sunday morning.
-This event is a time when everyone comes together as a larger body to worship the Lord through singing, hearing the Word, ministering to each other, and enjoying each other.
-These are specific things that work together to build up the body collectively.
+This corporate event is a time when everyone comes together as a larger body to worship the Lord through singing, hearing the Word, ministering to each other, and eclectic teaching contexts.
+These opportunities are specific events that work together to build up the body collectively.
+Typically, the corporate meeting is an excellent time for the small group to connect, even if it is a lighthearted moment.
+You may joke around, catch up on your week, and possibly talk about something serious.
+Due to the frenetic pace of the morning, these pneumatic opportunities are not always conducive to deep and transformative conversations.

 Small Group Meetings